iotexproject/iips/iip-13.md

   - We are also considering limiting the total amount of IOTX coins that can be staked in this new way for a period of time before removing this limit.

 ### Backward Compatibility
-No issues.
-Specifically, users who stake via the original staking subprotocol are not affected.
+Users who stake via the original staking subprotocol are not affected.
+The native buckets could be moved to system contract at any time by sending a migration action.
+A native bucket with amount `a` and duration `d` could be migrated as `n` system contract buckets with amount `a'` and `d'`, if
+- The native bucket is not a self-staking bucket.
+- The native bucket has not been unstaked.
+- `d'` is not smaller than `d`.
+- `a' * n = a + diff`, where `diff` is the value ($IOTX) of the migration transaction.
+The new bucket in system contract will be an auto-staking bucket.

 ### Security Considerations
 - Once implemented and deployed, we expect this will increase the staking ratio and the security of the IoTeX blockchain.